Dream-Launch-Studios/saas-guys/PRD.md

 Suggested Tech Stack
-Based on CodeGuide’s implementation and best practices for AI-driven web apps, we suggest:
+Based on vibedocs’s implementation and best practices for AI-driven web apps, we suggest:
 Frontend: Next.js 14 with React (App Router) for server-side rendering and fast static hosting.
 This allows easy integration of UI frameworks and performant loading.
 Use Tailwind CSS for styling and shadcn/ui (or another component library) for ready-made UI components.

-Authentication: Clerk as in CodeGuide’s starter template for user accounts and OAuth (supports Google, GitHub, etc.).
+Authentication: Clerk as in vibedocs’s starter template for user accounts and OAuth (supports Google, GitHub, etc.).
 Clerk simplifies user sessions and SSO flows.

 Backend / API: Use Next.js API routes or a separate Node.js/Express server for business logic.
 The server will handle AI API calls (OpenAI/Gemini) and coordinate the documentation generation.
 This can be deployed on serverless functions (e.g. Vercel, AWS Lambda).